Dram Shop Liability Attorney

 Speak with a Spartanburg Dram Shop Liability Attorney

 If you or someone you love was seriously hurt by a drunk driver, your family deserves justice.
-For help picking up the pieces in the aftermath, turn to Hodge & Langley Law Firm.
+For help picking up the pieces in the aftermath, turn to Hodge Law Firm.
 Backed by more than 50 years of collective experience in the legal field, our compassionate team is well-versed in dram shop liability.
-To schedule your free initial consultation with a dram shop liability lawyer in Spartanburg, fill out our Online Contact Form or call 864-585-3873.
+To schedule your free initial consultation with a dram shop liability lawyer in Spartanburg, fill out our contact form below or call 864-585-3873.

 Submission of information in this contact form does not establish an attorney-client relationship.
 In order to establish such a relationship with our firm we require a direct meeting with the attorney.